 1:00 PM: Stigma Big and Small: Experiences of Women

-Bridging the gaps: Equitable access to hepatitis C treatment for people who inject drugs will share insights from a recent study about equitable access to hepatitis C treatment for people who inject drugs who live in British Columbia (BC).
-In 2018, the province of BC implemented free and universal access to the newest generation of hepatitis C treatments – direct-acting antivirals.
-These medications have few side effects and are highly effective at curing hepatitis C. Yet, opportunities for many people who inject drugs to “take up” these treatments are limited by various healthcare, social, and structural barriers (e.g., stigma, housing, care coordination).
-Drawing on their research at the BC Centre on Substance Use, Trevor Goodyear (registered nurse; master’s student), Lianping Ti (research scientist; assistant professor), and Rod Knight (research scientist; assistant professor), will share challenges and opportunities to ensuring that hepatitis C treatments in BC are accessible to all, including people who inject drugs.
+Bridging the gaps: Equitable access to hepatitis C treatment for people who inject drugs shared insights from a recent study about equitable access to hepatitis C treatment for people who inject drugs who live in British Columbia (BC).
+Drawing on their research at the BC Centre on Substance Use, Trevor Goodyear (registered nurse; master’s student), Lianping Ti (research scientist; assistant professor), and Rod Knight (research scientist; assistant professor), shared challenges and opportunities to ensuring that hepatitis C treatments in BC are accessible to all, including people who inject drugs.

-The cascade of care is a framework used by the health system to track people through stages of care, from diagnosis through cure.
-This webinar will turn that cascade upside down, looking at the numbers of women who don’t go through the whole cascade and speaking to some of the reasons why.
-We will present a panel of women with lived experiences as well as data from the Hepatitis C Testers Cohort to look at gender-specific issues, missed opportunities to engage with women, and how to make services easier to reach.
+The cascade of care is used by the healthcare system to track people from diagnosis through cure.
+Developed by women with lived experiences of hepatitis C and researchers from the BC Hepatitis Testers Cohort, this session turned the cascade upside down, looking at the numbers of women who don’t go through the whole cascade and speaking to some of the reasons why.

-Stigma has been mentioned by the women with lived experience at each stage of program development.
-It presents before, during, and post diagnosis, and even cure.
-This panel discussion will share the impacts of stigma and how to create better environments for women dealing with hepatitis C before and after treatment.
+At each stage of program development, women with lived experience noted the stigma that affects their care and services.
+We decided to devote and entire session to stigma, and this panel discussion shared incidents of stigma and how to create better environments for women dealing with hepatitis C before and after treatment.